 - -The AP appreciates the Biological Updates provided by the NMFS Northeast Fisheries Science Center (NEFSC) as a concise summary of what is known (or not known) about the status of each of the species. - -Spiny Dogfish abundance could be severely impacting MSB and other fisheries, in terms of predation, interference (loading nets), and/or as an ecological barrier (e.g. maybe mackerel or squid won't go into areas with high dogfish concentrations).
-As dogfish have come back it seems like everything else has gone down and this issue should be an important component of ecosystem management. - -Consumption of forage stocks by marine mammals likely dwarfs mortality from fishing. - -Need to keep looking at consumption issue try to build connections between fishery management plans. - -Shifting of thermal habitat suitability is likely impacting the distribution and/or productivity of MSB species.
-This is being looked at for mackerel in preparation for the upcoming mackerel assessment (collaborative research project). - -There is concern that effort has shifted North/inshore consideration of possible impacts is warranted. - -Regulations impact opportunities for all fisheries see discussions in species' sections below. - -It would be useful to get discard info as #s of fish, in addition to weight, to better understand impacts. - -The Council should direct the SSC to consider forage needs though a forage-based ABC control rule.
+As dogfish have come back it seems like everything else has gone down and this issue should be an important component of ecosystem management. - -Consumption of forage stocks by marine mammals likely dwarfs mortality from fishing.

+- -Need to keep looking at consumption issue try to build connections between fishery management plans. - -Shifting of thermal habitat suitability is likely impacting the distribution and/or productivity of MSB species.
+This is being looked at for mackerel in the upcoming mackerel assessment collaboratively with industry. - -There is concern that effort has shifted North/inshore consideration of possible impacts is warranted. - -Regulations impact opportunities for all fisheries, including new National Monument see discussions in species' sections below. - -It would be useful to get discard info as #s of fish, in addition to weight, to better understand impacts. - -The Council should direct the SSC to consider forage needs though a forage-based ABC control rule.
+AP Member Pam Gromen could not attend but requested the following be added to the report: With the upcoming SSC meeting, one request I have is a fuller discussion/write-up of the ecological considerations term of reference, so we understand what ecological factors were part of the assessment model (if any).
+In terms of the role of squid, mackerel, and butterfish as forage, it would be helpful to understand if/how the resulting ABC accounts for predator needs.
+What is the confidence in providing adequate prey for predators in the ABC recommendation?
+What are sources of uncertainty in meeting forage demands?
+Is biomass being maintained at a level above Bmsy in the long term as suggested by NS1 guidelines?
+While this may seem redundant from last year, I think it is important to recognize the forage policy goal in the EBFM Guidance Document, the shortcomings of current practices and the steps that will need to be taken to realize the policy goal.